Trombone: The Best Instrument

-Only a person with a great respect for the subtleties of musical beauty, and one appreciative of the long and rich musical histories from cultures and societies worldwide, would have the innate desire to embrace the most sacred of musical instruments, the trombone.
+Only a person with a great respect for the subtleties of musical beauty, and one appreciative of the long and rich musical histories of cultures and societies worldwide, would have the innate desire to embrace the most sacred of musical instruments, the trombone.
 You should be proud of your son’s wise choice.

 * * * *

-Your prize for reading this letter is watching six excellent videos that prove trombones rule: Wayward Son, Happy, Bohemian Rhapsody, Lord of the Rings, Jungle Book, Star Wars (notice the wide range in tones).
+Your prize for reading this letter is watching six excellent videos that prove trombones rule: Wayward Son, Happy, Bohemian Rhapsody, Lord of the Rings, Jungle Book, and Star Wars (notice the wide range in tones).